Abdullahi-a-hussein/ADT/README.md

       <li> extend </li>
       <p> This concatinates the given linked list to this linked list to form single linked list.</p>
       <li> Remove <li>
       <p> Removes the first occurance of the provided item.
-It raised IndexError if Item is not in this linked list.</p>
+It raises IndexError if Item is not in this linked list.</p>
    </ul>
 </ul>